iddahmlauzi/LESS/README.md

 1. **Adjust Script Arguments**:
    - Update `DATA_DIR`, `MODEL_PATH`, and other parameters in the command below to point to your data and model.
    - Specify the `TRAIN_DATASET` variable if you want to use a custom dataset.
    - The code currently loads a dataset from HuggingFace.
 It expects the dataset to have a 'text' column.
-If you load data from a local source or a different platform, you’ll need to modify the function `load_raw_dataset` in `less/data_selection/get_training_dataset.py`.
+If you load data from a local source or a different platform, you’ll need to modify the function `load_raw_dataset` in [`less/data_selection/get_training_dataset.py`](less/data_selection/get_training_dataset.py).
+   - See `less/scripts/train/warmup_lora_train.sh` for the models currently supported.
+To add a model, at it [`warmup_lora_train.sh`](less/scripts/train/warmup_lora_train.sh) as well as [`less/train/training_arguments.py`](less/train/training_arguments.py).
+All package versions in the current `requirements.txt` file were set to work with gemma-2 so they may not be compatible with other models.

 2. **Example Warmup Training Command**: